Start of Belgian GP suspended because of heavy rainfall

-SPA-FRANCORCHAMPS, Belgium (AP) — The Belgian Grand Prix was suspended after hours of heavy rainfall made it too risky to start the race on time Sunday.
+SPA-FRANCORCHAMPS, Belgium (AP) — The start of the Belgian Grand Prix was suspended after hours of heavy rainfall made it too risky to begin on time Sunday.

-A red flag came out shortly after 3:30 p.m. following a formation lap and no new start time was immediately given.
+A red flag came out shortly after 3:30 p.m. local time (1330 GMT) following a formation lap and no new start time was immediately given.

 The 7-kilometer (4.3-mile) Spa-Francorchamps circuit was totally drenched for the scheduled 3 p.m. start, which was twice pushed back to 3:25 p.m.